hito16/SDLFileBrowser/README.md

+# SDLFileBrowser:
-# SDLFileBrowser: Select a file, pass the string file name on.
+Select a file, pass on the string file name

 ## Project Overview